 Free things to see and do away from the Strip/Fremont

-Area15: Located just minutes from the Las Vegas Strip, admission to walk around and see the various artistic displays at Area15 is free and worth the trip.
+Explore Area15: Located just minutes from the Strip, admission to walk around and see the various artistic displays at Area15 is free and worth the trip.

-There are other experiences and rides that cost money, but they are optional.
-More on my visit to Area15 Las Vegas here!
+There are other experiences & rides that cost money, but they’re optional.

 Equestrian Events at South Point: South Point hosts equestrian events in their arena that are often free to the public.